Loading…

 Level: Intermediate

-A cross-functional panel of experts will role-play a risk review meeting discussion to identify, assess, categorize, and prioritize risks of a mock protocol DCT and outline potential mitigation activities.
+A cross-functional panel of experts will role-play a risk review meeting discussion to identify, assess, categorize, and prioritize risks of a mock protocol decentralized clinical trial (DCT) and outline potential mitigation activities.

 Learning Objectives